Innovations and Strategies for Sustainable Plastic Packaging

 An Objective Overview: Sustainable Plastic Packaging

 The global market for plastic packaging is undergoing a significant transformation, driven by regulatory mandates, evolving consumer expectations, and the urgent need for sustainability.
 In India, recent government policies such as the Plastic Waste Management (PWM) rules are seeking ambitious targets for recycled content in packaging, with a goal of 60 percent by 2028.
-This regulatory momentum is creating new opportunities for collaboration between recyclers, brand owners, and converters, while also presen1ng challenges related to compliance and enforcement opportunities
+This regulatory momentum is creating new opportunities for collaboration between recyclers, brand owners, and converters, while also presenting challenges related to compliance and enforcement opportunities

 Opportunities in Sustainable Plastic Packaging